Query

 !=

-array-contains // the property is an array and contains the specified value
+array-contains // the array contains the specified value

-array-contains-any // the property is an array and contains at least one of the specified values. contains A or B or C ..
+array-contains-any // the array contains at least one of A, B or C ..

-not-in // the property must be different from all the specified values. not A and not B and not C.
+not-in // the property is different from A, B and C.

 orderBy(propertyName, orderDirection)